-The ICH data collection captures information about Indigenous community housing organisations (ICHOs), the dwellings they manage and tenants assisted.
-ICHOs include community organisations such as resource agencies and land councils, which may have a range of functions, provided that they manage housing for Indigenous people.
-ICHOs may either directly manage the dwellings they own or sublease tenancy management services to the relevant state/territory housing authority or another organisation.
+The Indigenous Community Housing (ICH) data collection captures information about ICH organisations (ICHOs), the dwellings they manage, and tenants assisted.
+ICHOs include community organisations such as resource agencies and land councils, which may have a range of functions, however are included in ICH provided that they manage housing for Indigenous people.
+ICHOs may either directly manage the dwellings they own or sublease tenancy management services to the relevant state/territory housing department or another organisation.

-Since 2005–06, the AIHW has compiled ICH data from state and territory housing authorities on an annual basis.
-These data help to describe the performance of the current National Housing and Homelessness Agreement and the former National Affordable Housing Agreement and Commonwealth-State Housing Agreement.
+Since 2003–04, the AIHW has compiled ICH data from state and territory housing departments on an annual basis.
+These data help to describe the performance of Indigenous housing programs.

 Inclusions: dwellings that are targeted to Indigenous people and ICHOs that provide medium- to long-term housing tenure to tenants.